jDucosItba/README/README.md

 # README

-I'm a student of the Buenos Aires Institute Of Technology.
+I'm a student of the Technological Institute of Buenos Aires.
 (ITBA)